shakfu/py-js/README.md

 Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap selective portions of the max c-api.
 This allows regular python code to directly access the max-c-api and script Max objects.

-The objective is to have 3 deployment variations:
+There are 3 general deployment variations:

 1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.